-Other countries join China in responding to new coronavirus
+Virus prompts temperature checks, extra cleaning at airports

 INDIA

-India announced Tuesday that it will expand thermal screening of passengers arriving from China, including Hong Kong, to seven airports from the current three.
+India will expand thermal screening of passengers arriving from China, including Hong Kong, to seven airports from the current three.
 In-flight announcements before arrival will direct passengers with a fever or cough who have traveled to Wuhan in the previous 14 days to declare themselves to health authorities.
 Thermal screening will begin in Chennai, Bengaluru, Hyderabad and Cochin, and continue in Delhi, Mumbai and Kolkata, the Ministry of Civil Aviation said.

 SINGAPORE AND MALAYSIA

 Singapore will expand temperature screening at Changi Airport, one of Asia’s busiest travel hubs, for all travelers on flights arriving from China beginning on Wednesday.
 The health ministry said individuals with pneumonia and a history of travel to Wuhan within 14 days of the onset of symptoms will be isolated in a hospital as a precautionary measure and investigated.
-Neighboring Malaysia has also beefed up screening at Kuala Lumpur International Airport.
-Deputy health Minister Lee Boon Chye, inspecting health screening at the airport Tuesday, said staff are being trained to handle possible cases.
+Neighboring Malaysia has also beefed up screening at Kuala Lumpur’s airport.
+Deputy health Minister Lee Boon Chye said staff are being trained to handle possible cases.
 “If a case emerges, then we may have to take more drastic measures, but for now, we hope we can nip it at the entry point,” Lee told reporters.

 BANGLADESH